ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 - Check that the cluster's "**Data Resiliency Status**" is `OK`

-This can be verified on the main dashboard of your Prism Element (PE) interface:
+This can be verified on the main dashboard of your Prism Element interface:

 ![Prism element - Data Resiliency Status](images/nutanix-cluster-fw-update-01.png){.thumbnail}